arielf/cuts/README.md

 ```
 As you can see, I prefer zero-based indexing.  `cuts` uses 0 for 1st column.

-- `cut` doesn't support mixed input separators (e.g. both CSV and TSV) and it doesn't do automatic side-by-side pasting:
+- `cut` doesn't support mixed input delimiters (e.g. both CSV and TSV)
+   and it doesn't perform the commonly useful automatic side-by-side pasting:
 ```
 #
 # -- cut fails all the way on this simple example
-#    Not only there's no way to mix separators,
+#    Not only there's no way to mix delimiters,
 #    cut doesn't do side-by-side pasting at all:
 #
 $ cut -d, -f2 test.csv test.tsv